 - (1) The incriminating facts and, if applicable, evidence shall be made known to the data subject, insofar as this does not jeopardize the clarification of the facts, together with the request to make a statement thereon.
 As a rule, the period for submitting statements is four weeks.
 The informant and the person concerned shall be informed of their rights and obligations and also of the possible consequences of failure to comply with the obligations. - (2) Persons who provide a specifiable indication of suspected scientific misconduct (whistle-blowers) shall not suffer any disadvantages with respect to their own scientific and professional advancement as a result.
+Furthermore, the persons affected by the suspicion must not suffer any such disadvantages from the mere reporting of an accusation.
 This is to be ensured by the University Executive Board of TU Dresden.
 The ombudsperson, the Review Board for Scientific Misconduct, the Investigative Committee, and the Regular Examination Boards must work to provide this protection in an appropriate manner.
-Therefore, both the ombudsperson and all members of the aforementioned bodies are obliged to maintain confidentiality about the identity of the persons who have contacted them with a specifiable indication of suspected scientific misconduct (whistleblowers), as well as about circumstances that allow conclusions to be drawn about these persons, even after their activities have ended.
+Therefore, both the ombudsperson and all members of the aforementioned bodies are obliged to maintain confidentiality about the identity of the persons who have contacted them with a specifiable indication of suspected scientific misconduct (whistle-blowers), as well as about circumstances that allow conclusions to be drawn about these persons, even after their activities have ended.
 This does not apply insofar as this person has released them from the obligation to preserve confidentiality.

 - (3) The reporting of such allegations shall be treated confidentially by all parties involved.
 Confidentiality serves to protect the whistleblower as well as the person suspected of misconduct.
 Prior to the final review of a suspicion, it is essential to avoid prejudging the person concerned. - (4) The person concerned, the informant, and the ombudsperson shall be informed of the decision of the respective committee.
-The main reasons which led to the decision must also be disclosed. - (5) The whistleblower shall also be protected in the case of unproven scientific misconduct, unless it can be proven that the report of the allegations was made against their better judgement. - (6) At the end of an investigation process, care shall be taken to ensure that persons who have been involved in acts of scientific misconduct through no fault of their own do not suffer further damage to their personal and scientific integrity.
-Appropriate measures can be counselling by the ombudsperson or a written, if necessary also public declaration by TU Dresden that the person concerned is not guilty of scientific misconduct.
+The main reasons which led to the decision must also be disclosed. - (5) The whistleblower shall also be protected in the case of unproven scientific misconduct, unless it can be proven that the report of the allegations was made against their better judgment. - (6) At the end of an investigation process, care shall be taken to ensure that persons who have been involved in acts of scientific misconduct through no fault of their own do not suffer further damage to their personal and scientific integrity.
+Appropriate measures can include counselling by the ombudsperson or a written, if necessary also public declaration by TU Dresden that the person concerned is not guilty of scientific misconduct.